Storage in Kubernetes: OpenEBS vs Rook (Ceph) vs Rancher Longhorn vs StorageOS vs Robin vs Portworx vs Linstor

 I don't have much to say here.
 This is a paid product, equally cool and expensive.
 The performance is just amazing.
 So far this is the best indicator.
 Slack told me prices start at $205 per month per node, as listed on Google's GKE Marketplace.
 I don't know if it will be cheaper if you buy directly.
 In any case, I can't afford it, so I was very, very disappointed that a developer license (up to 1TB and 3 nodes) is practically useless with Kubernetes, unless you are content with static provisioning.
 I was hoping that the volume license would automatically downgrade to developer at the end of the trial period, but that didn't happen.
 The developer license can only be used directly with Docker, and the setup in Kubernetes is very cumbersome and limited.
 Of course, I prefer open source, but if I had money, I would definitely choose Portworx.
 So far, its performance simply doesn't compare to other options.

 I added this section after the post was published, when a reader suggested trying Linstor.
-I tried it and I liked it!
-But you still have to dig.
-Now I can say that the performance is not bad (benchmark results added below).
-In fact, I got the same performance as for the disk directly, without any overhead.
-(Don't ask why Portworx's numbers are better than the drive's benchmark directly.
+I tried it and liked it!
+But I need to do some more digging.
+For now, I can say that the performance is quite good (I've added the benchmark results below).
+In fact, I got the same performance as with a direct disk benchmark, without any overhead.
+(Don't ask why Portworx's numbers are better than the direct disk benchmark.
 I have no idea.
 Magic, I guess.)
-So Linstor seems very effective so far.
-Installing it is not that difficult, but not as easy as other options.
-I first had to install Linstor (kernel module and tools/services) and set up LVM for thin provisioning and snapshot support outside of Kubernetes, directly on the host, and then create the resources needed to use storage from Kubernetes.
-I didn't like that it didn't work on CentOS and had to use Ubuntu.
-Not terrible, of course, but a little annoying, because the documentation (which, by the way, is excellent) mentions several packages that cannot be found in the specified Epel repositories.
-Linstor has snapshots, but no off-site backups, so here again I had to use Velero with Restic to back up the volumes.
-I would prefer snapshots over file-level backups, but this can be tolerated if the solution is both performant and reliable.
-Linstor is open source but has paid support.
-If I understand correctly, it can be used without restrictions, even if you do not have a support contract, but this needs to be clarified.
-I don't know how Linstor is tested for Kubernetes, but the storage layer itself is outside of Kubernetes and, apparently, the solution did not appear yesterday, so it is probably already tested in real conditions.
-Is there a solution here that will make me change my mind and return to Kubernetes?
-I do not know.
-We still need to dig deeper, study replication.
-Let's see.
+So, Linstor seems very effective so far.
+Setting it up isn't exactly difficult, but it's not as easy as other options.
+First, I had to install Linstor (kernel module and tools/services) and set up LVM for thin provisioning and snapshot support outside of Kubernetes, directly on the host, and then create the resources needed to use the storage from Kubernetes.
+I wasn't happy that it didn't work on CentOS and had to use UbuntuIt's not a big deal, of course, but it's a bit annoying because the documentation (which is excellent, by the way) mentions several packages that aren't available in the specified Epel repositories.
+Linstor has snapshots, but no off-site backups, so I had to use Velero with Restic again for volume backups.
+I'd prefer snapshots over file-level backups, but that's tolerable if the solution is performant and reliable.
+Linstor is open source, but there's paid support.
+If I understand correctly, you can use it without restrictions even if you don't have a support contract, but I'd have to check that out.
+I don't know how tested Linstor is for Kubernetes, but the storage layer itself is outside of Kubernetes, and it looks like it's been around for a while, so it's probably already been tested in real-world conditions.
+Is there a solution here that would make me change my mind and switch back to Kubernetes?
+I don't know.
+I need to dig around a bit more and learn about replication.
+We'll see.
 But the first impression is good.
-I would definitely prefer to use my own Kubernetes clusters instead of Heroku to have more freedom and learn new things.
-Since Linstor is not as easy to install as others, I will write a post about it soon.
+I'd definitely prefer using my own Kubernetes clusters instead of Heroku for more freedom and to learn new things.
+Since Linstor isn't as easy to install as others, I'll write a post about that soon.

 Benchmarks